streamlinesocial/kickstart-sculpin/README.md

 Info
 ====

-This site uses PHP Phrozn app to build a static site.
+This site uses PHP Sculpin app to build a static site.

-Dynamic files that should be edited are in src directory.
+Dynamic files that should be edited are in source directory.

-General process when working with Phing is to edit the 'src' files, then compile.
+General process when working with Sculpin is to edit the 'source' files, then publish.

-Combiling will parse the files in the 'src' dir, and render HTML with them.
+Your able to kick up a dev server on the fly

+    php bin/sculpin generate --watch --server

 Public files (can be the webroot in servers) will be renderd to the public directory.

 **IMPORTANT:** The public dir will be wiped when building.
-Edit the src files only.
+Edit the source files only.

 Installing
 ==========